More about the English Lakes

 One Wasdale farmer lost 50 lambs and although some losses would have been sickly examples, the farmers are quick to get the fell packs out to trace the scent of any offending foxes.

-In 2002 the UK Parliament banned foxhuting...but the difficulty of enforcing the ban is shown by the case in September 2009 when Gerald Chalk, sitting in Penrith Magistrates Court, today threw out the case against John Harrison, 48 of Grassthwaite Howe, Glenridding, because he felt there was no evidence of there being a fox involved in either incident.
+In 2002 the UK Parliament led by Tony Blair banned foxhuting...but the difficulty of enforcing the ban is shown by the case in September 2009 when Gerald Chalk, sitting in Penrith Magistrates Court, threw out the case against John Harrison, 48 of Grassthwaite Howe, Glenridding, because he felt there was no evidence of there being a fox involved in either incident.
 Mr Harrison had denied the charge.The prosecution had claimed that on two occasions terrier men involved in the hunt had dug foxes out of holes in the ground and that Mr Harrison had a pack of hounds waiting to pursue them.
 But Mr Chalk said that the prosecution had not established there had been any foxes present.

 The most famous huntsman of course being John Peel from Caldbeck.
 The